Cooking with Leeks

 Leeks push their way out of the ground, and so can trap quite a bit of dirt between the layers.
 To clean leeks, trim off the root end, then trim off the dark green tops.
 Sometimes in the middle of the leek you can find some inner light green layers buried within dark green outer layers, and it’s worth cutting off the dark green leaves in the middle to get the light green core.
 See the photo below to see how to cut the dark green tops of the leeks off so that you can get to the light green inside.

 To clean leeks, wash the cut or trimmed leeks extremely well under cold water just before using.
-If you are slicing or chopping them for a recipe, you can do that before rinsing them to making it easier to remove the dirt.
+You can halve them lengthwise to make it easier.
+Or, if you are slicing or chopping them for a recipe, you can do that before rinsing them to making it easier to remove the dirt.

-Which Parts of the Leeks Can I Use?
+Which Parts of the Leeks Can You Eat?

 You want to use only the more tender light green and white parts for cooking and eating.
 If any of the outer layers of the leaf are soft or loose you might want to save them along with the dark greens for vegetable stock; more on that below).